When you listen to a sermon or read the Bible, how many of the important things that God is saying to you do you actually remember?

 Are you interested in Bible journaling but aren’t sure where to begin?
 Here are some tips to help you get started!

 in a trustworthy translation that provides ample room for you to write in, draw in, and decorate as you please!
-If you are journaling with your daughters, sisters or girfriends, The NIV Holy Bible for Girls, Journal Edition is a great choice to consider.
-This lovely Journaling Bible comes in your choice of four pretty pastel colors (mint, turquoise, pink and purple) featuring beautiful, foil designs.
-Not only can you and your journaling friends pick your favorite colors, but you’ll appreciate this Bible’s practical features which include single column text formatting, generous margins, and faint journaling lines that make note-taking a breeze!
+If you are journaling with your daughters or young women, The NIV Holy Bible for Girls, Journal Edition is a great choice to consider.

-As simply or as creatively as you like use highlighting and color-coding, written words, or other artistic techniques.
+Some people just write in the margins.
+Others get creative using highlighting and color-coding, calligraphy, or other artistic techniques.
 Don’t get too hung up on the artistic side of things – your capacity to express yourself creatively will develop over time if that’s what you desire.
 Remember, the main purpose of Bible Journaling is to record what God is saying to you during your quiet time with Him.

 Certain passages are easier to artistically journal than others because they contain words that evoke concrete images (heart, lamp, dove, for example).
 Abstract ideas might lend themselves to creative doodling or to the use of certain colors to convey emotions.